top of page

 • 3 min read

-Still, I took comfort in knowing the team there would have been thorough in my handover, passing every detail on to Northern Ireland, leaving no stone unturned.
+Still, I took comfort in knowing the team in Glasgow would have been thorough in my handover, passing every detail on to Northern Ireland, leaving no stone unturned.
+And fortunately, the moment I walked into Laurel House, a small cancer unit tucked beside Antrim Area Hospital, my fears melted away.

-My Teenage and Young Adult nurse specialist, Kerry, was the first person who made the place feel less like a clinic and more like a haven.
+My Teenage and Young Adult nurse specialist, Kerry, was the first person I met, and who made the centre feel less like a clinic and more like a haven.
 She was so full of energy but never overbearing; gentle and kind, but with a spark that said she wasn’t a pushover.
 She was sharp, clever, and immediately reassuring.

 Then there was Dr Aaron.
 He had that same calmness I’d felt with Dr Gillian in Glasgow – steady, approachable, and with just enough humour to remind you he was human too.